Blizzard26/knxTools/Readme.md

 ...]
 ```

-* "key" is the `TYPEKEY` used in the function ID to identify different Thing types.
+* "key" is the `TYPEKEY` used in the function Number to identify different Thing types.
 E.g. "L" for Lamp, "LD" for dimmable lamp, "R" for Rollershutter, etc.
 * "functionTypes" are the functions types in ETS the TYPEKEY may be used with.
 Note that the same TYPEKEY may be used with different function type.
 Also different function types may be specified for one TYPEKEY.
 The following values may be used for "functionTypes":
   * FT-0: Function Type "custom"